co-cart/cocart-api-reference-docs/source/includes/wp-api-v2/_introduction.md

 # Introduction #

-Cart REST API for WooCommerce is an extension to the WooCommerce REST API.
-This is NOT an official WooCommerce project in anyway but does provide the missing endpoint to enable the ability to add, view, update and delete items from the cart using requests in JSON format.
-Perfect for building your store app.
+CoCart, also written as co-cart, is a REST API for WooCommerce.
+Accessing the cart via the REST API was highly requested by mobile and app developers and was missing from the core of WooCommerce.

+So I built it.
+Tada!

+It allows you to use WooCommerce’s REST API to its full potential providing the option to create a full web or mobile app 📱 for your store powered by WooCommerce.

-The current WC REST API integration version is `v2`.
-The same for the Cart REST API for WooCommerce.
+The current WooCommerce REST API is version `v2`.
+The same for CoCart.
 The namespace matches with the current version to keep all endpoints together when [viewing the index](http://woocommerce.github.io/woocommerce-rest-api-docs/#index).

 The cart endpoint also registers before WooCommerce endpoints in order for the index of WC REST API to be in alphabetical order.

 ## Requirements ##

-To use the latest version of the Cart REST API you must be using:
+To use the latest version of the CoCart you must be using:

 * WordPress 4.4 or later.
 * WooCommerce 3.0.x or later.